moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/database-access.md

 # Database Access

+To access databases via the AP, you must have an AP account.
+[There is a quickstart guide in the docs.](https://user-guidance.analytical-platform.service.justice.gov.uk/get-started.html#quickstart-guide)

 To get access to AP data, users must use the [data-engineering-database-access](https://github.com/moj-analytical-services/data-engineering-database-access) service.
 [Database resources](https://github.com/moj-analytical-services/data-engineering-database-access/tree/main/database_access) define access for databases, and these are assigned to users via [project files](https://github.com/moj-analytical-services/data-engineering-database-access/tree/main/project_access).

 Some standard assets, like lookups, are accessible to all users.
 [There is a list of standard assets.](https://github.com/moj-analytical-services/data-engineering-database-access/blob/f4f433c5363a8a2d591c53913ee3bbdfe70b6f99/project_access/standard-database-access.yaml)